Boredom

 A souvenir seller in Moscow appears bored as she waits for customers.

 In conventional usage, boredom, ennui, or tedium is an emotion characterized by uninterest in one's surrounding, often caused by a lack of distractions or occupations.
-Although, "There is no universally accepted definition of boredom.
-But whatever it is, researchers argue, it is not simply another name for depression or apathy.
-It seems to be a specific mental state that people find unpleasant—a lack of stimulation that leaves them craving relief, with a host of behavioral, medical and social consequences."
-According to BBC News, boredom "...can be a dangerous and disruptive state of mind that damages your health"; yet research "...suggest[s] that without boredom we couldn't achieve our creative feats."
+However, boredom is not well defined.
+It is distinct from depression and apathy.
+Boredom may damage mental health, but it also seems to have improved creativity in humans.

 In Experience Without Qualities: Boredom and Modernity, Elizabeth Goodstein traces the modern discourse on boredom through literary, philosophical, and sociological texts to find that as "a discursively articulated phenomenon...boredom is at once objective and subjective, emotion and intellectualization—not just a response to the modern world, but also a historically constituted strategy for coping with its discontents."
 In both conceptions, boredom has to do fundamentally with an experience of time—such as experiencing the slowness of time—and problems of meaning.

 Etymology and terminology

 The expression to be a bore had been used in print in the sense of "to be tiresome or dull" since 1768 at the latest.
 The expression "boredom" means "state of being bored," 1852, from bore (v.1) + -dom.
 It also has been employed in a sense "bores as a class" (1883) and "practice of being a bore" (1864, a sense properly belonging to boreism, 1833).
 The word "bore" as a noun meaning a "thing which causes ennui or annoyance" is attested to since 1778; "of persons by 1812".
 The noun "bore" comes from the verb "bore", which had the meaning "[to] be tiresome or dull" first attested [in] 1768, a vogue word c.
 1780–81 according to Grose (1785); possibly a figurative extension of "to move forward slowly and persistently, as a [hole-] boring tool does."
 A popular misconception is that Charles Dickens coined the term "boredom" in his work Bleak House, published in 1853.
 The word, however, has been attested since at least 1829 in an issue of the publication The Albion.

 The French term for boredom, ennui, is sometimes used in English as well, at least since 1778.
 The term ennui was first used "as a French word in English;" in the 1660s and it was "nativized by 1758".
 The term ennui comes "from French ennui, from Old French enui "annoyance" (13c.), [a] back-formation from enoiier, anuier.
 "The German word for "boredom" is Langeweile, a compound made of lange "long" and Weile "while", which is in line with the common perception that when one is bored, time passes "torturously" slowly.